OHDSI/BrokenAdaptiveRidge/README.md

 Getting Started
 ===============
 1. On Windows, make sure [RTools](https://CRAN.R-project.org/bin/windows/Rtools/) is installed.
-2. In R, use the following commands to download and install BrokenAdaptiveRidge:
+2. In R, use the following commands to download and install `BrokenAdaptiveRidge`:

   ```r
   install.packages("devtools")